Masu811/cstacs/README.md

 ## Description
-CSTACS is a project that includes the re-implementation of the Python project [STACS](https://gitlab.lrz.de/tum-frm2-positrons/stacs) in other programming languages, each bringing their own advantages and disadvantages.
+CSTACS is a project that includes the re-implementation of the Python project [STACS](https://gitlab.lrz.de/tum-frm2-positrons/stacs) in C.

-Each language is implemented on its own branch.
-The main branch is written in C++.
-Currently featured languages are C++ and C. The addition of Rust is planned.
+The current plan is to write the core functionality in C and then add both a GUI and other language bindings on top.

 The sole purpose of this project is fun and learning.
 If the results are at some point in time any useful to anyone, great.